LuciferAsh98/AI-ML-Learning-Path/4. ML Model - House Price Data with SKLearn/README.md

 ## Methodology

 ### 1. Importing Libraries
-Importing essential libraries for data handling, visualization, and machine learning.

 ### 2. Loading Data
 Loading the dataset from a CSV file and display the structure of the dataset, highlighting at least the first few rows.